Bulgarian Football Union pleased to avoid 'more severe sanctions' from UEFA following racism storm | Goal.com

 The FA's anti-racism campaign, Kick It Out were not happy with the sanctions handed out.

-They said "the current sanctions, however 'tough' UEFA think they may be are clearly not working and leave victims with little faith in their ability to prevent abusive behaviour," in a statement released on Tuesday.
+They said "the current sanctions, however 'tough' UEFA think they may be are clearly not working and leave victims with little faith in their ability to prevent abusive behaviour."